Skip to Main Content Carnegie Mellon University Libraries

 Retrieve and Review Issued Patents Using the CPC Classification You Selected

 In this step of the process, we'll face a typical problem of searching databases - query syntax.
 Databases can have odd quirks when it comes to what constitutes an allowable query.
-The search system of the USPTO is no exception.
+The search system of the lens.org is no exception.
 You'll note that our classification for cuckoo clocks was:

 G04B 25/06.